Skip to content

-Understanding trends and emerging technologies is essential to discover growth opportunities in today’s rapidly changing world.
+Understanding trends and emerging technologies is essential to discover growth opportunities in your industry.
 While all trends and emerging technologies are important, some are more relevant than others.

 How to move from environmental scanning to sensemaking

 Environmental Scanning systematically searches for signals of change, which can be recognized from a wide variety of sources.
 This process is fundamental to identifying where your organization needs to position its purpose, process, product, and people for the highest impact.
-However, to move from weak signal scanning to meaningful data clusters—the precursors of relevant and impactful trends—requires evaluation processes rooted in qualitative and quantitative methods.
+However, to move from scanning weak signals to detecting meaningful data clusters—the early indicators of emerging trends—teams must apply evaluation methods grounded in both qualitative and quantitative analysis.

 At ITONICS, we view trends as demand drivers that indicate market pull; they guide innovators in knowing what consumers need and desire.
 Demand drivers help innovators better understand market and consumer shifts.